-Nevertheless, despite the fact that these women due to European Union law are being defined as refugees in all countries of the EU, several EU countries deport Congolese women to a regime that rapes them.
-Sweden, a country famous for welcoming refugees with open arms, has been deporting victims of sexual violence for over 10 years.
-The United Nations has several times stated that deportations of women to Congo-Kinshasa is an act of torture (non-refoulment, art.
-3 Convention against Torture).
-Despite the fact that the United Nations not once – but twice – has stated that Sweden is breaching the Convention Against Torture by deporting Congolese women, Sweden continues to deport rape victims to Congo-Kinshasa.
+Despite the fact that these women due to European Union law are being defined as refugees in all countries of the EU, several EU countries deport women to a government that rapes them.
+Sweden, a country famous for welcoming refugees with open arms as well as being one of the most “feminist countries”, has been deporting victims of sexual violence for over 12 years.
+According to international law (Convention against torture, art.
+3) , it is crime of torture to deport someone to a country where she will face torture.
+The United Nations has stated in judicial decisions – not once, but twice – that Sweden is breaching international law when deporting women to Congo-Kinshasa.
+Nevertheless, Sweden continues to deport rape victims to Congo-Kinshasa.
 Unfortunately, this is not just the case in Sweden.
-Many other countries, including the United Kingdom, Finland and the United States, have for many years been deporting victims of sexual violence as a weapon of war to the hands of the Congolese government.
+Many other countries, including the United Kingdom, Finland and the United States, have for many years been deporting women who have been raped by Congolese government soldiers, to the hands of the Congolese government.